Sinead Floody, 26th February 2019 (Updated 25th March 2019)

 The CRO recently advised stakeholders that a new filing software system would be implemented in early 2020, replacing/updating the CORE platform.
 They envision that a further 18 CRO forms will be made electronic and the new system will cater for the “one step, 56-day process” for filing annual returns.
 The CRO also mentioned that implementation of this new system will give scope to allow digital signatures on forms, where currently physical signatures are strictly required.
 This will speed up many of the CRO processes and encourage compliance with the Companies Act 2014.
 The CRO will have to wait for the Bill to become law before the new system can be implemented.

 What are the implications for my Irish Company?

 This proposed change in legislation will make the annual return filing process more simplified as there will be just one deadline date to take note of.
 At the moment, if the first 28-day deadline is missed, the annual return is deemed late.
 If the first 28-day deadline is met but the second 28-day deadline is missed, the annual return is also deemed late.
 The consequences of missing either of these deadlines can result in substantial penalty fees which increase daily, along with loss of audit exemption for the next two years, which affects companies who otherwise could claim Small or Dormant Company Audit Exemption.
 These consequences are a costly burden for any Irish Company, in particular start-ups and small businesses.

 This change in legislation will be beneficial for Irish Companies as it will make the process for annual return filing more simplified.
-The Bill is currently at Committee Stage in the Dáil where other proposed changes could be made.
 We will provide further updates where required.